Advice on finding work placements – the IET shows you where to look for engineering and technology work experience.

 But where are the best places to find work experience placements?
-We spoke to specialists in industry and academia to give you a top breakdown of where to find the best opportunities.
+We spoke to specialists from industry and academia to give you a breakdown of where to find the best opportunities.

-"The first port of call for students should be to approach the leading technology and engineering players out there, as they often have the infrastructure to support these kind of ventures.
-Likewise, at the other end of the spectrum, smaller firms are frequently looking for intern support and can provide invaluable experience as well, but finding and contacting these businesses can often be more difficult."
+"Students should approach the leading technology and engineering players out there, as they often have the infrastructure to support these kind of ventures.
+Likewise, at the other end of the spectrum smaller firms are frequently looking for intern support and can provide invaluable experience as well, but finding and contacting these businesses can often be more difficult."

 Networking is a great way to find out about opportunities and meet new people, so make sure you attend all the recruitment fairs held locally.
 Also try to attend any industry events you hear about.
 The IET's Local Networks regularly host networking events, so keep up to date with the events diary to see what's going on near you.

 There are literally tonnes of useful websites that provide work experience services of one kind or another.

 "Gradcracker [new window] is a careers website for engineering and technology students which advertises summer internship and industrial placement year vacancies," notes a City University London professional liaison.